austinjbennett/Wakesport-Products-GraphQL-Prisma-Server/README.md

 npm run seed
 ```

-You can then launch the Prisma Studio to view the information in the database with:
+You can then launch the Prisma Studio (on port :4000) to view the information in the database with:

 ```
 npm run dev
 ```

-Or you can experiment with making queries in the Apollo server by running:
+Or you can experiment with making queries in the Apollo server (on port :5000) by running:

 ```
 npm start